MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### Resilient Change Tracking (RCT)
 In Windows Server 2016, Hyper-V virtual hard disks have built-in change tracking.
 As a result, in case of a host outage or VM migration, change-tracking is automatically preserved.
 With RCT, backups:
-- **Are more reliable**: Consistency checks aren't required after VM migration.
+- **are more reliable**: Consistency checks aren't required after VM migration.
-- **Are scalable**: More parallel backups and less storage overhead.
+- **are scalable**: More parallel backups and less storage overhead.
-- **Have improved performance**: Lower impact on the production fabric and faster backup.
+- **have improved performance**: Lower impact on the production fabric and faster backup.

 #### Enabling RCT VM backup